mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ## Related work

-Over the years there were a few attempts to propose a framework for creation of web-based Tango applications.
+Over the years there were a few attempts to create a framework for development of web-based Tango applications.
-Each of these projects has it's unique properties, advantages and drawbacks, discussed in greater details in ([@liszcz-msc-thesis-tangojs]).
-Most of the projects however were abandoned at the proof-of-concept stage and only one is actively maintained these days.

 The first project using a web browser as a runtime for Tango applications was Canone (2005) [@pelkocanone07; @www-canone].
-It allows one to compose GUI from multipe widgets representing various devices and properties of these devices.
+Canone allows one to compose the GUI from multipe widgets representing various devices and properties of these devices.
 The user can put widgets on a webpage layout.
-[@Fig:202-canone-gui] presents example application built with Canone.
+[@Fig:202-canone-gui] presents an example application built with Canone.
 Due to the Tango's requirements in regard to the network access, a clear separation into the backend and the frontend parts is visible in Canone's architecture.
-The backend part, called *socket server* is a Python application, acting as a proxy between Tango device servers and the frontend part, written in mostly in PHP.
-Canone's widgets also use AJAX in a limited way to provide users with basic interaction options.
+The backend part, called *socket server*, is a Python application acting as a proxy between Tango device servers and the frontend part.
+The frontend is written mostly in PHP but Canone's widgets also use AJAX in a limited way to provide users with basic interaction options.

 ![Canone Web Interface. (source [@www-canone])]( ../figures/images/02-canone-tutorial4.png){
-  #fig:02-canone-gui width=60% }
+  #fig:202-canone-gui width=60% }

 GoTan (2012) [@gotan2012] is a project consisting of two modules, a server and a client.
-The server is a Groovy application that communicates directly with Tango device servers.
+The server is a Groovy application that communicates directly with the Tango device servers.
 The GoTan server exposes a well documented RESTful API, which clients can use to access the devices.
-While the reference client is also implemented in Groovy and cannot be easily ported to a browser enviroment, alternative client implementations are possible using HTTP-based API.
-GoTan does not provide any frontend layer to facilitate bulding of user interfaces for client applications.
+While the default client is also implemented in Groovy and cannot be easily ported to a browser enviroment, alternative client implementations are possible thanks to HTTP-based API.
+GoTan does not provide any frontend library to facilitate bulding of user interfaces for client applications.

 Taurus Web (2013) [@taurusweb2013] project aims to bring Taurus' functionality to the web environment.
-Like competiting projects, Taurus Web is also divided into backend and frontend parts.
-The backend part is a WebSocket server implementd in Python.
-The server exposes Tango devices to the frontend part.
-The frontend is a library that acts as a client for the server.
+Like competing projects, Taurus Web is also divided into a server and a client parts.
+The server part is written in Python and exposes Tango devices over the WebSocket protocol.
+The client part offers the developers access the Tango devices using an API.
-There are no customizable widgets and dedicated UI components need to be implemented by the developers using Taurus Web.
+There are no generic widgets available and dedicated UI components need to be implemented by the developers aiming to Taurus Web.

-// TODO read this and double check mTango [@mtango2016] is a two-tier system providing developers with complete set of tools to build interactive, web-based and mobile Tango client applications.
+mTango [@mtango2016] is a two-tier client/server system that provides developers with a complete set of tools for building interactive, web-based and mobile Tango client applications.
-The server part, the mTangoREST server is a Java application that can run on a dedicated or embedded servlet container.
-The server is responsible for communicating with the Tango infrastructure and exposes the devices via a well-defined HTTP-based API.
-There are two client implementations consuming this API, a Java client for desktop applications and a Javascript client for web applications.
-The web-based client is both a library for programmatic access to Tango devices and a set of widgets that can represent attributes or properties of these devices.
-The frontend client is implemented using the JavascriptMVC framework (as of mTango rc0.3).
-This allows one to use the widgets like HTML tags.
-For instance, `<mtango:plot>` can be used to visualize changes in attribute over time.
+The server part, the mTangoREST server, is a Java application that can run within a dedicated or an embedded servlet container.
+The server is responsible for communicating with the Tango infrastructure.
+Tango devices are exposed to the clients using a well-defined HTTP-based API. mTango provides two client implementations for accessing this
+API, a Java client for desktop applications and a Javascript client for web applications.
+The web-based client library offers both a set of low-level functions for communicating with the devices and a collection of high-level widgets.
+The widgets can represent attributes or properties of arbitrary devices. of these devices.
+Widgets are implemented using the JavascriptMVC framework (as of mTango rc0.3).
+This allows one to compose the UI declaratively, using HTML-like tags.
+For instance,
+`<mtango:plot>` tag can be used to draw a plot with attibute chanes over time.

+Each of these projects has it's unique properties, advantages and drawbacks, discussed in greater details in ([@liszcz-msc-thesis-tangojs]).
+Most of the projects however were abandoned at the proof-of-concept stage and only one is actively maintained these days.

 ## TangoJS introduction

+Each of discussed projects has its unique properties, advantages and drawbacks.
-All attempts to create software that exposes Tango devices to web applications share some common properties:
+However, all projects that allow to access Tango devices from web applications share some common properties:

-* a two-tier architecture is used, where the server communicates with Tango and client runs within a web browser,
+* a two-tier architecture is used, where a server communicates with Tango and a client runs within a web browser,
-* a client communicates with a server via either HTTP or WebSocket
+* the client communicates with the server via either HTTP or WebSocket protocol
-* the client offers a collection of widgets to facilitate development process and provide consistent end-user experience
+* the client offers a collection of widgets to facilitate GUI development process and provide consistent end-user experience

 From all discussed solutions, mTango is the only one that is actively developed. mTango's frontend part has a steep learning curve due to a dependency on a third party-framework, the JavascriptMVC.
+A complex setup and a set of tools (including an SDK and a few CLI utilities) is required to create even a simple project.

-To address this, the TangoJS, a modular web frontend library for Tango has been presented in [@liszcz-msc-thesis-tangojs].
+To address this, the TangoJS,
+a modular web frontend library for Tango has been presented in [@liszcz-msc-thesis-tangojs].
-TangoJS focuses only on the frontend part to provide all building blocks required for rapid client application development.
+TangoJS focuses only on the frontend part to provide all building blocks required for the rapid client application development.
 TangoJS can use mTango as it's backend.

 TangoJS uses *well-proven concepts*, as TangoJS' widgets has been inspired by